-• Provide an assessment and overview of the Conservation Areas

-- Provide justification and assessment of the Heritage Asset Areas (formerly High Townscape Value areas) to determine if the boundaries were correct, if any additional areas should be and to determine their design style and importance. - To produce a set of design codes to support the design of new development in the Broadstairs & St Peter's Neighbourhood Area.
+- Provide an assessment and overview of the Conservation Areas - Provide justification and assessment of the High Townscape Value Areas to determine if the boundaries were correct, if any additional areas should be included, and to determine their design style and importance. - To produce a set of design codes to support the design of new development in the Broadstairs & St Peter's Neighbourhood Area.

-8.3.1 Conservation Areas
+9.3.1 Conservation Areas

-The four Conservation Areas of Broadstairs and St Peter's are -
+The four Conservation Areas of Broadstairs & St Peter's are -